marian-code/wikipedia-music-tags/README.md

 If you have installed pyinstaller the steps are following:
 I **strongly recomend** that you create a virtual environment before proceeding, with only requirements needed for this project.
-Otherwise pyinstaller will bundle too many useless libraries in freezed app.
+Otherwise pyinstaller will bundle too many useless libraries in frozen app.
 The freezed app size can easily get over 1GB then.
 For the same reasons Anaconda installation is even worse because it has so many libraries by default.
-If for saome strange reason you don't want to create virtual env you can use option
+If for some strange reason you don't want to create virtual env you can use option
 ```
 --exclude-module=